Achievable logoAchievable logo

 The variables of a group health premium calculation are fundamentally the same as those used in the calculation of an individual health policy.
 The process for health insurance is more complex than the calculation of life insurance premiums.
 Interest and expenses are key variables, as are morbidity, claims experience, and the benefits of the policy.
 Similar to mortality tables, which show the number of people who can be expected to die at any given age, morbidity tables show the number of people, out of a large group, who can be expected to become ill or disabled at any given age.

 Insurers impose other requirements on group plans to reduce adverse selection and to keep administrative costs to a minimum.
 One requirement is participation percentages.
-Non-contributory (the employer pays the premium) group health insurance policies require 100% of eligible employees participate, while 75% participation is required in a contributory plan.
+Noncontributory plans, where the employer pays the full premium, require 100% of eligible employees to enroll.
+Contributory plans, where the cost is shared between the employer and employees, usually require at least 75% participation.
+Insurers often require the employer to pay a portion of the employee’s premium—commonly 50% or more—to qualify as a contributory plan.

 Employers are free to switch insurance carriers for their group coverage or terminate coverage altogether.
 There are statutory rules that regulate the terms and conditions that must be followed when this occurs.